NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 </template>
 ```
 You will notice that we removed the `v-for` and `v-bind` commands.
 To rewire the data, we add a `props` property in our `export` and define it as our `movie` object.
-Update the javascript to this:
+Update the JavaScript to this:
 ```javascript
 <script type="text/javascript">
 	export default {